TomaszKandula/SongLyrics/README.md

 1. React HTML Parser.
 1. React Pose.

-Client application uses classes and connects instead of functional approach with React Hooks.
-However, project using React Hooks can be found here: [TokanPages](https://github.com/users/TomaszKandula/projects/7).
+The client application uses classes and connects instead of a functional approach with React Hooks.
+However, a project using React Hooks can be found here: [TokanPages](https://github.com/users/TomaszKandula/projects/7).

 ### Back-end